 Recently, I received a call from a frustrated general contractor who explained that his customer’s insurance company was refusing to pay him overhead and profit for replacing a roof.
-He told me that his original bid for interior water damage to the home did not include damage to the the roof, and that the roof was added to his scope of work after the damage had been discovered by the insurance company’s adjuster.
+He told me that his original bid for interior water damage to the home did not include damage to the roof and that the roof was added to his scope of work after the damage had been discovered by the insurance company’s adjuster.

 When he subsequently contracted with the policyholder to replace the roof (in addition to the interior), he made the common mistake of agreeing to accept “what the insurance company agreed to pay” as his fee.

 Overhead and profit were included with his contract for the interior and the insurance company agreed to pay him for it but refused to pay overhead and profit for the roof.
 He felt that this was improper and asked for my assistance with the claim.

 I didn’t have very good news for him.

 First, I explained that public adjusters represent policyholders and not their contractors.
 Accordingly, if I were hired by his customer to assist him in getting all of the money that he is entitled to recover under his policy for the damage to the home, one of the many things I have to do is prove that the policyholder has incurred certain costs.

 In this case, since the policyholder had signed a contract with a general contractor to have his roof replaced for “what the insurance company agreed to pay“, the policyholder was not incurring the additional costs of overhead and profit and could not claim them.
 His insurance company has no obligation to pay him more than what he is being charged to address the covered damages.